forax/loom-fiber/README.md

   an Iterator and a Stream using a continuation.
 - EventContinuation,
   allows to send values back and forth between a code and a continuation.
+- Server
+  a small HTTP Server that create one continuation by request and uses a Selector to schedule the continuations.

 ### Fibers

 - Task,
   a simple async/await mechanism like in JavaScript, C# or Kotlin using a fiber.
 Note that unlike these languages, fibers are managed by the VM not by the compiler.
-- YetAnotherExecutors,
-  an executor using fibers that unlike the Fiber API returns futures.